Dysarthria is a speech disorder. It differs from

 Doing exercises to loosen the mouth area and strengthening the muscles for speechImproving how you articulateLearning how to speak slowerLearning how to breath better so you can speak louderWorking with family members to help them communicate with youLearning how to use communication devicesSafe chewing or swallowing techniques, if neededChanging medication

 To help reduce your chance of dysarthria:

 If you smoke,

 talk to your doctor about ways to

-Check your blood pressure often.Take a low dose of aspirin if your doctor recommends it.Keep chronic conditions under control.Call for medical help right away if you have symptoms of a stroke, even if symptoms stop.If you have an alcohol or drug problem, get help.Ask your doctor if medications you are taking could lead to dysarthria.
+Check your blood pressure often.Take a low dose of aspirin if your doctor recommends it.Keep chronic conditions under control.Call for medical help right away if you have symptoms of a stroke, even if symptoms stop.If you have an alcohol or drug problem, ask your doctor about rehabilitation programs.Ask your doctor if medications you are taking could lead to dysarthria.

 Dysarthria.
 American Speech-Language-Hearing Association website.
 Available at:

 http://www.asha.org/public/speech/disorders/dysarthria.htm.
 Accessed November 23, 2014.

 McGhee H, Cornwell P, Addis P, Jarman C. Treating dysarthria following traumatic brain injury: Investigating the benefits of commencing treatment during post-traumatic amnesia in two participants.